Techtonica/curriculum/projects/eventonica-updated/README.md

 Note: this example uses the spread operator.
 To review this concept, you can check out [this article](https://medium.com/coding-at-dawn/how-to-use-the-spread-operator-in-javascript-b9e4a8b06fab).

-Using the spread operator is a common way objects are modified.
-For example, say if there is a `meal` object and you want to update the dessert field.
+Using the spread operator is a common way to modify objects.
+For example, say you have a `meal` object that looks like this:

 const meal = {
 "appetizer":"bread",